Martha (1974 film): Plot

 Helmut insists that they move out of Martha's childhood home so that they can start anew.
 Without consulting her, he arranges for her to leave her job; he works at changing her musical tastes; he insists on her reading an engineering text related to his work; he tries controlling her contact with the outside world, finally having their telephone disconnected and not allowing her to leave the house anymore.
 Martha submits to her husband's will with increasing reluctance.
 His violent sexuality is not stopped by her hysterical acts of resistance.
 When she tries to please him with some spontaneous gesture of giving, such as his favorite dinner or a new hairdo, she is ridiculed for her foolishness.
 Helmut frustrates Martha's hopes at every turn.
 She wants to start a family but her husband refuses to have children citing her mother's derangement.
 After much begging Helmut allows her to have a pet cat, but shortly afterwards she finds the cat dead.

 One day, Martha finds Helmut waiting at home for her, and he announces that he has a present for her in the bedroom.
 She interprets this as his intending to kill her.
-She races out and runs away, ultimately ending up seeking help from Mr. Kaiser, a friend and colleague who she had trained at the library.
+She runs away, ultimately ending up seeking help from Mr. Kaiser, a friend and colleague who she had trained at the library.
 He agrees to take her for a car ride.
 She has become so paranoid, now, that she imagines that the car behind them is Helmut in pursuit.
 She grabs the wheel of the vehicle, causing the car to crash.
 Martha wakes up in the hospital and learns that Kaiser died in the accident and that she herself will be paralyzed for life in her lower body.
 She is told not to worry, however.
 Helmut is not the kind of man to abandon her in need.
 Helmut takes Martha out the hospital in her wheelchair.